Bee Edge AI

 Bee Maps automatically partitions and distributes these objects to devices most likely to encounter them.
 As Bees detect and upload fresh observations, your GeoJSON file is updated.
 You can subscribe to real-time changes via API to track updates as they occur.

-Simply configure your endpoint, and the Bee will begin transmitting structured visual data in real time, ready for ingestion into your systems or workflows.
+Simply configure your endpoint, and the Bee will immediately begin transmitting structured visual data in real time, ready for ingestion into your systems or workflows.

 Contact us (hi@hivemapper.com) to become a Bee developer.